robotsorcerer/robotsorcerer.github.io/_posts/2015-07-01-PhD-Propagandings.md

 <div style="text-align:center;"></div>

+>**Note**: This is a post from my old blog.
+I am reposting this here to get catch a drift of jekyll et cetera.

 **Recently, I've been questioning my plans for the future and after a certain amount of reflection, I came up with the following (seeming worthwhile?) reasons why a grad school education would be worth the shot.**